TheMarex/ba-thesis/text/2_models.md

 \end{equation}

 As outlined in \cite{kajita20013d} the inputs $u_P$ and $u_R$ are generally set to zero.
 Thus the 3D-LIMP has no input torque.
-This is desireable, as the torque that can be applied on the ankle joints is limited.
-Thus it makes sense to reserve the torque for correcting disturbences.
+This is desirable, as the torque that can be applied on the ankle joints is limited.
+Thus it makes sense to reserve the torque for correcting disturbances.

 ## The Zero Moment Point

 A very popular approach to humanoid walking are schemes based on the Zero Moment Point.
 One reason for that might be that it is very simple to describe constrains for dynamic stability using this reference point.
 As long as the following condition is met we will have full ground contact of our support foot and thus can realize dynamically stable walking:
-*The ZMP is strictly inside the support polygone of the support foot.*
+*The ZMP is strictly inside the support polygon of the support foot.*

 For flat ground contact of our support foot with the floor the ZMP corresponds with the position of the center of pressure (CoP).
 Indeed, some author (notably Pratt) prefer to use the term CoP instead of ZMP.